plone/training/voltoaddons/05-objectwidget-block-edit.rst

         },
     }

-Don't forget to add the ``columns`` fieldname to the ``default`` fieldset.
+Don't forget to add the ``columns`` field name to the ``default`` fieldset.

 Now we need to plug the available columns as choices to the schema.
 In Plone's world we would write an adapter that binds the widget to the context or something like that.
-Let's keep things really simple though and hardcode the available choices to the schema.
+Let's keep things really simple though and hard code the available choices to the schema.
 We could do this in the schema function, but it's better to keep the schema readable and without logic, so we'll mutate the schema in the component, before we pass it to the ``<InlineForm>`` component.